 Also, do not use polishing liquid on the parts of the bracelet with a brushed finish as you could damage the finish.

 The entire polishing should take about one minute max.
 Use only moderate pressure as polishing cloths are already designed to remove scratches.

-Here’s a visual demonstration for polishing scratches on your Rolex bracelet.
+Here is a visual demonstration for polishing scratches on your Rolex bracelet.

 A scratch essentially occurs when one layer gets removed to expose another layer underneath.
 You notice the scratch because there are now two different layers on your watch’s bracelet.

-So, when you polish, you take out the old layer in order to bring it to the level of the layer of the scratch which causes the scratch to disappear.
+Therefore, when you polish, you take out the old layer in order to bring it to the level of the layer of the scratch which causes the scratch to disappear.
 Therefore, you don’t want to unnecessarily take out the layers of your watch’s bracelet.

 So, only polish areas that are scratched and never the entire bracelet at a time.